Basic CKEditor 4 Concepts

 So what does this mean?

-CKEditor is not desktop publishing software (it is not Word!) and is not a recommended tool to use when creating paged content with fixed layout and styling that is intended for printing.
+CKEditor 4 is not desktop publishing software and is not a recommended tool to use when creating paged content with fixed layout and styling that is intended for printing.

-CKEditor working out of the box in its default implementation is not a tool like Google Docs, where multiple users can edit the same article online in real time, track changes, and add comments.
-You can however try to find some plugins or tools that will help you expand its possibilities.
+CKEditor 4 working out of the box in its default implementation is not a tool like Google Docs, where multiple users can edit the same article online in real time, track changes, and add comments.
+However, if you need these features, we have a good news for you — they are available in CKEditor 5!

-CKEditor is not a tool that will let you input invalid HTML code.
-CKEditor abides by W3C standards so it will modify code if it is invalid.
+CKEditor 4 is not a tool that will let you input invalid HTML code.
+CKEditor 4 abides by W3C standards so it will modify HTML code if it is invalid.

-CKEditor is not a human-being, though, so it is unable to guess your intentions when you created incorrect HTML code which may lead to some unexpected consequences.
-In order to avoid problems the input provider (you!) needs to make sure that what CKEditor gets is clean, standards-compliant HTML code.
-If this is the case, CKEditor will work as intended and output clean, standards-compliant HTML code in return.
+CKEditor 4 is not a human-being, though, so it is unable to guess your intentions when you created incorrect HTML code which may lead to some unexpected consequences.
+In order to avoid problems, the input provider (you!) needs to make sure that what CKEditor 4 gets is clean, standards-compliant HTML code.
+If this is the case, CKEditor 4 will work as intended and output clean, standards-compliant HTML code in return.